PruneB/area/README.md

 You need to create your own appsettings.json file with your key for the API we use.

-Exemple for the appsettings.json file :
+example for the appsettings.json file :

 {